Once you’re pregnant, you’ll certainly face this realisation: you’re obligated to take care of this soon-to-be-born

-Usually during a pregnancy, complications can arise.
-Examples of these complications are ectopic pregnancies, pre-eclampsia, still birth, etc…
+During a pregnancy, complications may arise.
+Examples of these are ectopic pregnancies, pre-eclampsia, still-birth, etc…

-When these happen, medical treatments need to be administered and monitoring will be done (getting warded), resulting in unexpected costs out of your pocket.
+When these happen, medical treatments need to be administered and monitoring will be done (getting warded), resulting in unexpected costs out-of-pocket.

 But that’s not all…

 What About After the Baby Is Born?

-If in the unfortunate event that your baby is born with any congenital illnesses (birth defects), not only would there be additional medical treatment at that point of time, but the child may never get any form of health and life insurance anymore.
+If in the unfortunate event that your baby is born with any congenital abnormalities (birth defects, etc), not only would there be a need for additional medical treatment, but your child may never get any form of health and life insurance anymore.

 For now, let’s not think so far ahead.

 How about a couple years down the road after the baby is born?

-Things like Bronchitis, Hand Food Mouth Diseases (HFMD), and not unheard of.
+Things like Bronchitis, Hand Food Mouth Diseases (HFMD) are not unheard of.
 And these may not be covered by the regular health insurance.
 So you may have to fork out your hard-earned money to pay for the medical bills.